open-ephys/ephys-course/source/Materials/theoryday2.rst

 Amplifiers have low output impedance
 ******************************************************************
-The output impedance of amplifiers is very low, which means that a lot of current can flow.
+The output impedance of amplifiers is very low, which means that a lot of current can flow *from* the amplifier.
 This current enables the driving of the signal through all the subsequent circuits (e.g., interconnect lines, multiplexer, and ADC).
-By placing an amplifier in our circuit, we make sure that the rest of our recording circuit is driven by current provided by the amplifier, not by current provided by the neurons.
+By placing an amplifier in our circuit, we make sure that the rest of our recording circuit is driven by current provided by the amplifier, not by current provided by the electrode tip.

 Amplifiers output a voltage
 *****************************************************************